 Kabbalistically, in the writing of the name IHVH in a pyramid fashion, going from the highest to lowest points, one begins first with Ain, "no thing"; the I in IHVH is the father, fire, the world of Atziluth, that of the divine; the H is the mother, in the world of Briah, the world of creation, corresponding with water; V refers to the world of formation, Yetzirah, and is the "son", corresponding with air; the final H is earth, the world of action, Assiah, the daughter.

-And first of all there is Ain, "no thing".
+But first of all there is Ain, "no thing".

 Aaron Leitch gives a picture of the name emanating out in this manner in concentric circles, and it takes me back to Danny's game of darts, which I write on at same length here.